TrivadisPF/various-bigdata-prototypes/streaming-sources/iot-truck-simulator/impl/README.md

 -mt 	JMS Message Type (only if JMS is used)
 		- TEXT = produce a JMS TextMessage		- MAP = produce a JMS MapMessage
 		- MAP = produce a JMS BytesMessage
+-d 		Delay in milliseconds between sending a message for each truck in the fleet -fs 	Size of the truck fleet
 ```

 It can either be run through Maven or as a Docker container.